dryror/backend-socket/README.md

  * this function gets triggered to handle any other data that is not handled above */ on('default', async (data, socket) => {
-  // you can also send data to a specific connectionId (that you might have saved in a table)
+  // you can also send data to a specific connection id (that you might have saved in a table)
   // this is very useful for a broadcasting functionality await socket.send(data, connectionId)
 })